-Students with ongoing difficulties may still be eligible for special consideration, if they can demonstrate that their difficulties have suddenly worsened or that an additional issue has arisen.
+If you have ongoing difficulties you may still be eligible for special consideration, if you can demonstrate that your difficulties have suddenly worsened or that an additional issue has arisen.
+Note that additional special consideration can only be granted for the same task once and where extraordinary circumstances (such as hospitalisation) prevent you from attempting your first special assessment task or exam.
+See additional special consideration below.

 Applications for special examinations and other forms of special consideration will only be considered on the following grounds:

-- serious medical conditions, e.g. hospitalisation, injury or illness
+- an acute medical condition that prevents a student from attempting an assessment task, e.g. hospitalisation, injury or illness

-- compassionate reasons, e.g. the recent death of a close family member or family breakdown
+- compassionate reasons, e.g. the recent death of a close family member or family breakdown; or military, jury or emergency service obligations.

-- hardship or trauma, e.g. a sudden change in employment circumstances, severe disruption to domestic arrangements, victim of crime.
+- hardship or trauma, which might be caused for example by a sudden change in employment circumstances, severe disruption to domestic arrangements, or when you are the victim of a serious crime.

 All applications must be accompanied by verifiable supporting documentation, such as a written statement from a recognised authority or practitioner registered with a professional body (e.g. social worker, medical practitioner, lawyer or psychologist); a death notice or certificate; or a police report.